» Health & Social Care

 Management System Certification of Medical Facilities

-UKAS Accredited certification bodies certify healthcare providers to ISO 9001 to continuously support quality or to ISO/IEC 27001, which gives patients confidence in those organisations handling their personal data.
+UKAS accredited certification bodies certify the management systems of healthcare providers to ISO 9001 to continuously support quality or to ISO/IEC 27001, which gives patients confidence in those organisations handling their personal data.

-UKAS also accredits certification bodies to certify Healthcare Services Quality Management Systems Certification to BS EN 15244:2012, which is based on the requirements of ISO 9001.
+UKAS also accredits certification bodies to certify Healthcare Services Quality Management Systems to BS EN 15224:2012, which is based on the requirements of ISO 9001.

 Accredited Reference Material Producers

-UKAS accredits Reference Material Producers (RMP) to ISO Guide 34 for a number of materials including, whole blood, serum and freeze dried serum and freeze dried urine.
+UKAS accredits Reference Material Producers (RMP) to ISO Guide 34 (currently in the process of being replaced by ISO 17034) for a number of materials including, whole blood, serum and freeze dried serum and freeze dried urine.

-Physical Sciences and Engineering Services (CEPPS) (In Development)
+Medical Physics and Clinical Engineering (MPACE) (In Development)